-Side note that is very important for both non-pregnant and especially pregnant clients: If your client is allergic to dye, tint, henna, PPD, or any form of colorant--do not proceed with the treatment.
-If your client has any type of eczema, psoriasis, dermatitis, rash, stye, etc. do not proceed with treatment.
-This is why patch tests on the arm are MANDATORY prior to accepting new clients.
+If your client is allergic to hair dye, tint, henna, PPD, or any form of colorant, do not proceed with the treatment.
+If your client has any type of eczema, psoriasis, dermatitis, rash, stye, etc. do not proceed with treatment, since you don’t want to worsen their skin condition.

 Does your hair structure change during pregnancy?

 Keep in mind that during a pregnancy the hair condition and texture changes.
 The brow hairs can become thicker, and the brows can get fuller.
 Because of that there is a possibility that the henna color you normally get can turn out different.
 Also, during pregnancy, you have a lot of hormones in your body.
 That baby doesn't build itself ;) What could lead to different reactions to the coloring.
 The henna may turn out lighter or darker than normal.
 Eyebrow tinting oftens goes well during pregnancy, but it’s always good to inform you clients on this topic and to keep the above risks in mind.

 Now that you know all the risks.
 You can decide if you want to have henna brows during your pregnancy or not.
 Above all we wish you a happy and safe pregnancy!